Summary Care Record (SCR)

 - gender reassignment.

-The process for community pharmacy contractors and pharmacists and pharmacy technicians to go live with SCR is set out at the SCR checklist.
-That also applies to a newly opened pharmacy which will have relevant staff access SCR.
+The process for community pharmacy contractors and pharmacists and pharmacy technicians to use SCR is set out at the SCR checklist.
+That also applies to a newly opened pharmacy which will have relevant staff use SCR.

 SCR webinars hosted by PSNC/NPA